Amy E. Armstrong, Archivist

 Faulk implements, designs, and fabricates specialized preservation housings, displays, and exhibition furniture for collection materials found in the Ransom Center’s permanent collections.
 Wyndell works as a professional preparator to assist curators and conservators for completing exhibitions within the Ransom Center Galleries.

 Flukinger published and lectured extensively in the fields of regional, cultural, and contemporary photography and the history of art and photography, and produced or participated in nearly 80 exhibitions.
 Some of his publications focused on the Ransom Center’s Gernsheim collection and other twentieth-century artists and photographers Arnold Newman, Fritz Henle, and David Douglas Duncan.

 Folch was an intern in the Office of the Associate Librarian, where she provided general support for Ransom Center programs and services.
 She was a graduate student in the Program in Comparative Literature at The University of Texas at Austin.

-Bridget Gayle Ground, Coordinator Scholarly Programs
+Bridget Gayle Ground, former Coordinator Scholarly Programs

 Michael Gilmore, Library Assistant

 Gilmore was a Library Assistant in the Cataloging Department from 1982-1989.
 He rejoined the Ransom Center in 2013 as a Library Assistant in the Reading Room.
 He is the author of two books of poetry, Lyrika (1982) and Restless Astronomy (2008).

 Paloma Graciani Picardo, Metadata Librarian and Head, Printed and Published Media

 Graciani Picardo is part of the Description & Access, Printed and Published Media team in the Library Division, where she works on projects involving Digital Collections Services, Archives and Visual Materials Cataloging, and Reader & Viewer Services.
 She has worked at the Spanish Bibliographic Heritage Union Catalogue and the Reina Sofia National Art museum.